ui/stamps-api-docs/source/klg_api.rst

         "signature": ...
     }

-Signature can be verified on KLG's system to add extra security.
-To generate signature, STAMPS require a secret key that is generated from KLG.
+You should always verify that the webhook's payload matches the signature.
+To verify the signature against the payload:
+* Strip all whitespace from the `payload`.
+* Encode the resulting `payload` string with the HMAC algorithm, using your secret key as the key and SHA256 as the hashing algorithm.
+* Compare and make sure that the result matches the given `signature`

-Example with "teststaging" as secret key:
+Example with "your_secret_key" as the secret key:

 .. code-block :: json